brumka/PiHole-DOT/README.md

 ;; MSG SIZE  rcvd: 73
 ```
 Note the port number 5335, it is defined in `/etc/unbound/unbound.conf`.
 Note that your new shiny DNS server also supports DNSSEC!
+It is still worth noting that your upstream resolution to upstream root DNS servers is still unencrypted as of the moment of this writing none of the root servers supports DOT.

 </br>
 ##Installing NGINX